dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

       listed will be hidden by default using a dropdown option.
 The only changes that need to occur for this section is which MET configuration file(s) is(are) embedded and the name of the dropdown.
-      If no MET tool(s) are used, that should be noted here and replace the default language.
+      If no MET tool(s) are used, that should be noted here along with replacing the default language.

   * Python Embedding